 Louradour says she is honing a strategy that will push marketing and sales activities, and focus on the reliability of the Proton vehicle.
 Moving forward, she says she wants to expand ILS’s launch service offerings in order to meet customers broader demands.

-“During these uncertain it is absolutely critical that we work closely with our customers and really understand their needs and challenges,” Louradour says.
+“During these uncertain times it is absolutely critical that we work closely with our customers and really understand their needs and challenges,” Louradour says.
 “And what's really standing out today is the need to offer flexible, reliable, cost-effective launch solutions. ...
 I believe that is something we're well-positioned to do going forward with our ability to offer a broader set of launch solutions, working closely with GK Launch Services.”

 Two future competitors in the smallsat launch market, Firefly Aerospace and Skyrora, both say that their vehicle development has not been exceedingly hampered by the pandemic.